 Interested in recipes for ulcerative colitis?
 You should be as your food plays a crucial role in healing your ulcerative colitis.
 As we all know, the best food is what we prepare at home.
-We know exactly which ingredients are going in the food.
-In addition, home-made food is free of the preservatives and all of their side-effects.
+We know exactly what ingredients are going into the food.
+In addition, home-made food is free of preservatives and all of their side-effects.

-Think of your ulcerative colitis as an opportunity for you to get involved in your diet – and get healthy in general.
+Think of your ulcerative colitis as an opportunity for you to get involved in your diet and get healthy in general.
 After all, we are what we eat.
-That’s how I took my condition of ulcerative colitis when it hit me few years back.
-I learnt various recipes for ulcerative colitis.
-Now I have become a good cook.
+That’s how I dealt with my condition of ulcerative colitis when it hit me a few years back.
+I learned various recipes for ulcerative colitis.
+Now, I have become a good cook.
 I thoroughly enjoy cooking for my whole family.
-It gives me great pleasure to know I am feeding healthy foods to my family and friends.
+It gives me great pleasure to know I am feeding healthy food to my family and friends.
 Above all, it keeps me in the Now and free of all stress.

 Here are my favorite recipes which I consumed a lot when I was suffering from ulcerative colitis.
 My ulcerative colitis is now cured – thanks to my holistic approach, SNEVM.

 Blanched almond flour = 1 cup

 Baking soda = ½ tsp